stefan-ramdhan/stefan-ramdhan.github.io/_pages/about.md

   - /about.html
 ---

-I am a 2nd year Master of Applied Science (MASc) student at McMaster University studying Software Engineering.
-My research is on the safety of autonomous vehicles (AVs).
-Specifically, I am currently interested in safety frameworks for AVs that provide assurance for collision avoidance.
-Additionally, I am interested in validating AVs, so we can be confident they are sufficiently safe to operate around human beings.
+I am a 2nd year Master of Applied Science (MASc) student at McMaster University studying Software Engineering under the supervision of [Dr. Mark Lawford](https://experts.mcmaster.ca/people/lawford) and [Dr. Alan Wassyng](https://www.cas.mcmaster.ca/~wassyng/).
+My research interests are in safe autonomous robot navigation and behaviour specification.
+Currently, I am working on scneario-based validation for autonomous vehicles (AVs) using formal methods and semantic computer vision.
+I am also investigating frameworks that provide collision-avoidance guarantees for AVs such as Responsibility Sensitive Safety  (RSS), and others that enable robot behaviour specification, like Rulebooks.
+My overarching career goal is to enable robots to navigate in unknown and dynamic environments without harming people or property.

-Having been a research assistant for the past 4 years, I have learned that I want to dedicate my career to advancing science and engineering, particularly in the field of robotics.
+Having been a research assistant for the past 4 years, I have come to find great satisfaction in conducting independent research.
 I will be applying for Ph.D. positions to begin in Fall 2026!

 ## News
-**Oct 6, 2025:** I gave a 15 minute talk at EDTconf 2025.
+**Oct 6, 2025:** I gave a 15 minute conference presentation at EDTconf 2025.

 **Aug 20, 2025:** Our paper "Engineering Automotive Digital Twins on Standardized Architectures: A Case Study" gets accepted at EDTconf 2025!